-- ocperspective name> > Database Engineering > Entity Relationships
+- perspective name> > Database Engineering > Database Engineering - <perspective name> > Database Engineering > Entity Relationships

-Setting the Perspective ensures that the Case Management Model and Notation diagrams, their tool boxes and other features of the Perspective will be available by default.
+Setting the Perspective ensures that the Database Engineering diagrams, their tool boxes and other features of the Perspective will be available by default.

 Example Diagram

 An example diagram provides a visual introduction to the topic and allows you to see some of the important elements and connectors that are created in specifying or describing the way a data model is defined including: Tables, Views, Procedures, Sequences, Functions.